Qimen Caixia (Sunrise Keemun)

 - Plucking Standard

-The local tea bush cultivar is known for having especially small leaves, giving it the name Qimen Xiao Chu Ye Zhong (Qimen Small Leaf Tea Bush).
-The dry leaves of organic black tea made from this bush appear dense and tightly curled but when infused they reveal themselves to be soft and tender, yielding an aroma that is both subtle and persistent.
-Their flavor lacks the tannic heaviness of other black tea, instead its infusion is refreshingly delicate with the clean complexity of light brown sugar.
+The local tea cultivar is remarkable for having especially small leaves, giving it the name Qimen Xiao Chu Ye Zhong (Qimen Small Leaf Tea Bush).
+The dry leaves of black tea made from this bush appear dense and tightly curled, but when infused, they reveal themselves to be soft and tender, yielding an aroma that is both subtle and persistent.
+Their flavor lacks the tannic heaviness of other black teas.
+Instead, its infusion is refreshingly delicate with the clean complexity of light brown sugar.